pavoni/pyloopenergy/README.md

     >> le.terminate()

+Notes:
+ 1. Data is fetched asynchronously, so `le` may not be populated if you `electricity_useage` straight after creating it.
+The API provides callback functions on update (add details here).
-Note: It can take 60s to terminate the monitoring thread.
+ 2. It can take 60s to terminate the monitoring thread after calling `terminte`.